 The Director of Maintenance and Operations works daily with the custodial staff to ensure that the cleaning of the school is maintained to provide for a clean and safe school.
 The district governing board has adopted cleaning standards for all schools in the district.
+With the onset of COVID-19, more stringent cleaning plans have been put in place for all schools in the district.
 A summary of these standards are available at the district office for review.